williamstome/williamstome.github.io.raw/_posts/2016-03-20-love-and-sex-with-robots-a-retrospective-through-science-and-science-fiction.markdown

 prostitutes.
 While there's some concern about robots taking the jobs of sex workers, there's something to be said about robot sex workers who can't be exploited, can't get or spread diseases, and can't be hurt.
-Before I move on, I'd like to quote some facts laid out by Levy;
+Before I move on, I'd like to quote some facts laid out by Levy about the history of prostitution which I found pretty surprising.
-maybe I'm just naive, but I found them quite shocking.

-- In the 1800s, it's estimated that between 10 and 25 percent of /all young women/ in New York City were prostitutes, making prostitution the second largest business of the time after tailoring.
+- In the 1800s, it's estimated that between 10 and 25 percent of *all young women* in New York City were prostitutes, making prostitution the second largest business of the time after tailoring.
 - In the mid-20th century, Alfred Kinsey estimated that 69\% of white American men had been to a prostitute at least once.